 Devon Delaney Delaney is a lifelong resident of the American Northeast, and has competed in cooking competitions.
 Her Cozy Mystery Series is the Cook-Off Mystery Series, starring Sherry Oliveri-Frazelle, a cooking contestant living in a small town in Connecticut.

-Vicki Delany (aka Eva Gates) Despite her formal training as a computer programmer, Vicki Delany is nevertheless a natural writer, and is author of both the Constable Molly Smith Mystery Series which features a new constable in British Columbia.
-Delany also writes the Klondike Mystery Series which is set in late 19th century Yukon territories – Alaska.
-Delany also writes the Merry Wilkinson Year-Round Christmas Mystery Series.
+Vicki Delany (aka Eva Gates) Despite her formal training as a computer programmer, Vicki Delany is nevertheless a natural writer, and is the author of several best selling Cozy Mystery series.
+Delany writes the Merry Wilkinson Year-Round Christmas Mystery Series which is set in New York, as well as the Sherlock Holmes Bookshop Mystery Series which stars Gemma Doyle, who works at the Sherlock Holmes Bookshop on 222 Baker Street.
+She also writes the Tea by the Sea Mystery Series which features Lily Roberts, a Cape Cod tea shop owner and her grandmother, Rose, who runs the nearby Victorian bed & breakfast.
+Delany also writes the Constable Molly Smith Mystery Series which features a new constable in British Columbia and the Klondike Mystery Series which is set in late 19th century Yukon territories – Alaska.
 As Eva Gates she writes the Lighthouse Library Mystery Series which is set on Bodie Island, North Carolina.

 Jana DeLeon DeLeon writes the Miss Fortune Mystery Series, which features Fortune Redding, a CIA assassin.
 DeLeon’s Ghost-in-Law Mystery Series is set in Louisiana, and features a botanist/sleuth, her best friend, and her mother-in-law… who happens to be a ghost!
 DeLeon also writes the Shaye Archer Mystery Series which is a thriller mystery series.